FarronF/limerick-council-meetings/meetings/2024/11/18-Monthly Meeting of the Metropolitan District of Limerick/Minutes - Meeting of the Metropolitan District of Limerick - 21st October 2024.md

 Health, the Health Service Executive, the criminal justice sector (the Probation Service and Irish

-Prison Service), Local Authorities and NGO providers.--- 19
+Prison Service), Local Authorities and NGO providers.
+---
+19

 Limerick City and County Council has exceeded its target for Housing First Tenancies and there are